imyhalex/comp-sci-study-journal/csci1270/operator-execution-aggregations.md

 - Sort-Merge Join

 ### Family #1: Nested Loop Join (Baseline)
+- Nested Loop Join already processes data one tuple or block at a time — it doesn’t try to load whole tables into memory.
+- That means:
+    - Even if relations are huge,
+    - You can still run a nested loop join by streaming both from disk.
+- Takeaways:
+    - Pick the smaller table as the outer table.
+    - Buffer as much of the outer table in memory as possible.
+    - Loop over the inner table (or use an index).

 __Simple Nested Loop Join (Tuple-at-a-time)__
 ```text
 foreach tuple r ∈ R: <- Outer